-At the same time you should also keep track of any 3rd party services your website uses.
+At the same time, you should also keep track of any 3rd party services your website uses.
 These are services that your website needs to function but are operated within the services own environment.
 Examples of this includes services like CDN and Newsletter Emailers.
 These fees usually are paid monthly but may also be offered annually for an additional savings.

 The domain name is one of the most important pieces of your business identity and brand online.
 A website and email cannot operate without one.
-You do not want to loose ownership of your domain especially if you have put years of marketing behind it.
+You do not want to lose ownership of your domain especially if you have put years of marketing behind it.

-This is very important as once your domain expires, it is available for anyone to purchase.
+This is very important as once your domain expires; it is available for anyone to purchase.
 Unscrupulous people will purchase domains right after they expire either to use the domain for their own purposes or with plans to sell it back to the original owner for a huge fee.

 It is also very important that you retain ownership and control of your own domain.
 This is why we do not perform domain renewals for clients.
 We only send reminders and if required help the client through the renewal process if needed.
-The domain of your business should be with your own domain registrar account, in the owners name, and purchased with their credit card.
+The domain of your business should be with your own domain registrar account, in the owner’s name, and purchased with their credit card.
 This way no one can hold your domain for ransom.
-Unfortunately we have heard about unscrupulous web designers and developers doing this.
+Unfortunately, we have heard about unscrupulous web designers and developers doing this.

 Overtime you will want to make updates to your website copy and media.
-Whether it is a new employee you have to add to the Team page, or a sale of a new product you want to promote, you are going to need to know how to at least make small updates to your website.
+Whether it is a new employee you must add to the Team page, or a sale of a new product you want to promote, you are going to need to know how to at least make small updates to your website.
 Keeping your website current shows that you are serious about your business and overall shows professionalism.

 Search engines also love new or updated content.
 Google much rather show a page with content that has been updated/added recently over one from another website that hasn’t been updated in a while.
 Updating content increases the chances of improving your rankings.
 Adding new content (like news or blog posts) also means more pages in the search results for different keywords.
 This means more traffic, and more potential sales.

-It is important to subscribe to security bulletins for WordPress and it’s plugins and themes.
+It is important to subscribe to security bulletins for WordPress and its plugins and themes.
 Sometimes a security hole is found in the software your website uses which news about gets leaked online that has not yet been patched with an update.
-You want to find out about these issues before hand so you can take preemptive action to prevent your site from potentially getting hacked.
+You want to find out about these issues before hand so you can take pre-emptive action to prevent your site from potentially getting hacked.